 The building is also home to a gallery and tourist information centre, where you can get free maps.

-In summer, you can climb the 63 metres (207 feet) tower for great views of the city.
+In summer, you can climb the 63 metres (207 feet) tower for great city views.

 Continue to Capuchin Square (Kapucinske namesti) where you can get one of the best views of the Cathedral of St. Peter and Paul.